H2Sxxa/saleyo/README.md

 ### Custom ToolChain

-'ToolChain' determines the ability to modify the class.
+`ToolChain` determines the ability to modify the class.

 ```python
 from saleyo import Mixin, GCToolChain, Arguments, Pre